liam-ndre/Juliet/README.md

 # Juliet
-Just a small project for the girl I love
+Just a small project for someone.. :eyes: